abletech/addressfinder-magento-1/DEVELOPMENT.md

 To get a Magento 1 store running locally:

-1. navigate to docker-magento-1 folder and start docker `docker-compose up`
+1. start docker: `docker-compose up`

 If you are testing on a version other than Magento 1.8.1, you will need to update the docker file to point at the image you want.
 You can find the possible images [here](https://hub.docker.com/r/alexcheng/magento/tags)